 CORPORATE SOCIAL RESPONSIBILITY PHILOSOPHY:

-The Jewelex Group has been at the forefront of CSR activities for the last 50 years even before it was mandated by law, and reaching out to the needy communities & underprivileged sections of society is in the DNA of the Kothari family.
+The Jewelex Group has been involved in philanthropy for over 50 years now, even before CSR was mandated by law.
+Reaching out to the needy communities & underprivileged sections of society is in the DNA of the Directors / Kothari family.

 The Company has thus far, focused on areas of Healthcare, Education & Malnutrition to bring about a socio-economic change in the lives of less privileged sections of society.